openpreserve/plato/README.md

 2. Install git client
 3. Clone Plato source from the Github: <pre>git clone git@github.com:openplanets/plato.git</pre>
 4. Go into the folder plato and start the build process:
-   <pre>mvn clean install -Dsp.domain=your.planningsuite.domain.org -Didp.domain=your.idp.domain.org -DjbossHomeTest=&lt;JBOSS_HOME_TEST&gt;</pre>
+   <pre>mvn clean install -Dsp.domain=your.planningsuite.domain.org -Didp.domain=your.idp.domain.org -DskipTests</pre>
   Parameters:
-  * sp.domain: the domain where Planning Suite will be available (defaults to _localhost_)
+  * sp.domain: specifies the domain of the service provider - where Planning Suite will be available (defaults to _localhost_)
   * idp.domain: the domain where your identity provider will be available(defaults to _localhost_)
-  * jbossHomeTest: the path to your local JBoss server  used for testing
-    Note: you can skip this parameter if you also skip all tests via _-DskipTests_ The generated artifacts are in the _target_ sub-folders of planningsuite-ear and idp You have to use the war and ear files. (you cannot deploy the exploded archives, because there is a bug in the maven-war plugin)
+  The generated artifacts are in the _target_ sub-folders of planningsuite-ear and idp You have to use the war and ear files. (you cannot deploy the exploded archives, because there is a bug in the maven-war plugin)

-5. Copy planningsuite-ear/target/planningsuite-ear.ear to your JBoss deployments folder
+5. Copy planningsuite-ear/target/planningsuite-<current version>.ear to your JBoss deployments folder
 6. Copy idp/target/idp.war to your JBoss deployments folder.

 NOTE: If your database is set up for the first time, you have to:

-1. Edit the file planningsuite-ear/src/main/application/META-INF/persistence.xml and set hibernate.hbm2dll.auto to _create_
+1. Build plannginsuite.ear with the additional parameter: <pre> -Ddatabase.schema.generation=create </pre>
-2. Generate plannginsuite-ear.ear and deploy it to JBoss (like described above)
+   and deploy it to JBoss (like described above)
-3. Change hibernate.hbm2dll.auto back to _update_
+2. Stop JBoss
-   This is **important**, otherwise the database gets re-created with each start - and your data gets lost
+3. Build plannginsuite.ear once more without the additional parameter and deploy it again This is **important**, otherwise the database gets re-created with each start - and your data gets lost

-4. Generate and deploy once again plannginsuite-ear.ear
+To run tests:

+* Instead of parameter -DskipTests you have to provide the path to your local JBoss server (the one you have prepared for testing):
+  <pre> -DjbossHomeTest=&lt; path to local jboss server &gt; </pre>

 ## Development